-SUMMARY: This document contains proposed regulations relating to recognition of gain on certain distributions of stock or securities of a controlled corporation in connection with an acquisition.
+SUMMARY: This document contains temporary regulations relating to recognition of gain on certain distributions of stock or securities of a controlled corporation in connection with an acquisition.
 Changes to the applicable law were made by the Taxpayer Relief Act of 1997.
-These proposed regulations affect corporations and are necessary to provide them with guidance needed to comply with these changes.
-This document also provides notice of a public hearing on these proposed regulations.
+These temporary regulations affect corporations and are necessary to provide them with guidance needed to comply with these changes.